PieXcoin/PieX/README.md

 PieX development tree

-PieX is a PoS-based cryptocurrency with masternode
+PieX is a PoS-based cryptocurrency with masternodes

 Development process
 ===========================